jimmitchell/basic-copyright/readme.txt

 == Description ==

-This plugin makes "[basic_copyright]" available as a shortcode for use in your WordPress site theme footer.
+This plugin makes "[basic_copyright]" available as a shortcode for use in your site theme footer.